 Carrier bag levy retailer registration login

-Retailers can declare the number of carrier bags they have given out and make the associated payment to DAERA using this online service.
+Retailers can declare the number of carrier bags they have given out and make the associated payment to the Department of Agriculture, Environment and Rural Affairs (DAERA) using this online service.

 Before you start

-- declare the number of carrier bags they have given out for which they charged both the 5p levy and their own retail price of less than 20p
+- declare the number of carrier bags they have given out for which they charged both the levy and their own retail price

 - make the associated payment to DAERA within 28 days of the end of the quarter